Accomplished music professor and administrator named interim dean of School of Music

 April 9, 2020

-S. Kay Hoke, professor of music emerita at Gettysburg College and the former director of its Sunderman Conservancy of Music, will become the interim dean for DePauw’s School of Music, effective July 15.
+S. Kay Hoke, professor of music emerita at Gettysburg College and the former director of its Sunderman Conservatory of Music, will become the interim dean for DePauw’s School of Music, effective July 15.

 Hoke, who began her career at Butler University in Indianapolis, will return to Indiana for a two-year appointment.
 With a presidential search underway, university leaders sought to fill the dean's position on an interim basis.
 The Board of Trustees voted March 3 to appoint Lori S. White, vice chancellor for student affairs at Washington University, DePauw's president, effective July 1.